What client records actually include

 - Disposed of securely when the retention period ends

 UK GDPR adds the requirement that personal data must be stored with appropriate technical security measures.
-For special category data — which clinical notes are — that means encryption is effectively a baseline expectation rather than an optional extra.
+For special category data, which session notes are, that means that secure storage is a requirement rather than an optional extra step.

 What good record management looks like in practice